 Children, older adults, and people with other medical problems may have different symptoms:

-Symptoms of viral meningitis may appear suddenly or develop gradually over a period of days.
-For example, the symptoms of viral meningitis after mumps may take several days or weeks to develop.
+Symptoms of viral meningitis may appear all of a sudden or may develop slowly over a period of days.

 The most common symptoms of either form of meningitis include: